How Commodity Inflation Reaches Broader Prices

 This is the main limit of the concept.
 Commodity inflation captures one important source of inflation pressure, but it does not explain every inflation outcome.
 A commodity-led move may describe temporary stress, relative-price adjustment, or short-run pipeline pressure rather than a lasting inflation process.

-Why the concept matters in intermarket analysis
+Why commodity inflation matters in intermarket analysis

 FAQ